What Business Owners Need to Know About Web Design

 Most business owners in the modern world understand the importance of having an online presence.
 A business website design needs – usability, mobile-friendly, meta data, h1 and ux design.
 The internet can provide a number of powerful channels through which businesses can connect with their target audiences, and turn users into paying customers.
 Typically, having an online presence means having a website, and like all business assets, you naturally want your website to provide you with a good ROI (return on investment) for the time that you put into maintaining it, as well as the cost of setting it up, hosting it, etc.

 Whilst there are obviously a wide range of marketing channels that you can tap into in order to drive people to your website, once they’re there, they have to actually convert.
 A conversion can be anything from filling out a form, downloading a piece of content, making a purchase online, and more.
-When people usually start talking about converting the users that land on your web pages, you know a big spiel about CRO, or conversion rate optimisation, is on the horizon.
+When people usually start talking about converting the users that land on your web pages, you know a big spiel about CRO, or conversion rate optimization, is on the horizon.
 But that’s not what we’re going to talk about here.

 We’re going to cover some basic principles of web design that can help your website to be as user-friendly as possible.
 This will help to give you a solid design foundation for your business to operate from.
 If you do want to go on to carry our some CRO practices, you will at least know that you’ve got the basics right to begin with.